-If Sigiriya rock is on your Sri Lanka bucket list then take a deep breath, hand over the cash and enjoy the experience of climbing this unique and beautiful monolith.
+If Sigiriya rock (also known as Lion Rock) is on your Sri Lanka bucket list then take a deep breath, hand over the cash and enjoy the experience of climbing this unique and beautiful monolith.
 The entrance fee is $30 USD (4350 rupees) for foreigners.
-The XX steps are a tough climb for some and you’ll need to be fairly fit.
+The 1200 steps are a tough climb for some and you’ll need to be fairly fit.
 The rock offers spectacular views from the top of the surrounding jungle-scape.

 - The Alternative – Pidurangala Rock